Kanhaiya Kumar joins Congress | Politics

 - India

-Former JNU students' union president Kanhaiya Kumar joined the Congress on Tuesday in the presence of Rahul Gandhi, party sources said.
+Former JNU students' union president Kanhaiya Kumar joined the Congress on Tuesday in the presence of Rahul Gandhi, saying the oldest party has to be strengthened to ''save'' the country.

-Gujarat Dalit leader and Independent MLA Jignesh Mevani has also come out in support of the party, they said.
+Kumar addressed a press conference at the Congress headquarters here along with independent Gujarat MLA and Dalit leader Jignesh Mevani who too extended his support to the Congress ideology.

+Asserting that it is detrimental to a country's interests if the Opposition is weakened, Kumar described the Congress party as a ''big ship'' and said the small ships will be saved only when the Congress is saved.

 Kumar had joined the Communist Party of India (CPI) ahead of the 2019 Lok Sabha election and had unsuccessfully contested from Begusarai in Bihar against Giriraj Singh of the BJP.